Time is Dinner?

 The nobility and gentry became a class of leisure and began

 to spend more time in the cities, where they had parties and

 entertainment night after night.
 They had, or at least most

 of them had, no more work to do.

 The middle class grew at the same time, due to growth in mercantilism,

 trade, crafts and manufacturing.
 This growth also took place

 in cities.
 Rising wages led to more purchasing of goods, and

 People had more money, and in the cities at least, more goods

-were available, including candles and lamps.
+were available, including candles and lamps and drugs.
 People began staying

 up later with the better lighting, and many of them didn't have